autopulous/angular2-soap/README.md

 # Angular 2 SOAP client service
 ## Description
-`autopulous-angular2-soap` is a module to make SOAP requests and reveive SOAP responses as a JavaScript object (JSO).
+`autopulous-angular2-soap` is a module to make SOAP requests and receive SOAP responses as a JavaScript object (JSO).
 ## License
 The MIT License (MIT)